developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/tutorial/tutBasicScanningAPI/index.md

     <br>
     <a href="/datawedge" class="btn btn-danger">Learn About DataWedge</a>  <p></p> </div>

+> **`IMPORTANT:`** Support for SimulScan features and Unique Device Identifier (UDI) barcodes have been removed from EMDK for Android 8.0 for devices running Android 10 and later.

 ## Overview

 This guide provides a walk-through of the steps for creating an application that uses [Barcode/Scanning APIs](../../guide/api) to perform Scanning operations on a Zebra Android device without using Profile Wizard.
 The API uses [Barcode Manager](../../guide/barcode_scanning_guide/), which is the primary object for accessing barcode scanning features.